 Effect of auxiliary gas on laser cutting quality

 Effect of auxiliary gas species on the cutting process

-When selecting the type and pressure of cutting auxiliary gas, it should be considered from the following aspects:
+When selecting the type and pressure of cutting auxiliary gas, should be considered the following aspects:

 Effect of auxiliary gas purity on the quality of cut products